 Can You Invest in Debentures?

 Investing in debentures shows growth in the UK.
-Though you should be aware then of associated risks involved.
-Debentures offer therefore more security than investing in shares.
+However, you should be aware then of the associated risks involved.
+Debentures offer, therefore, more security than investing in shares.

 Debentures compared to shares offer guaranteed payments; additionally, they offer higher interest until matured.
 So, by comparison, a debenture then makes you money by interest compared to shares which make money on share value increase.